-UPDATE: the Revised Uniform Limited Liability Company Act (RULLCA) took effect January 1, 2014.
+UPDATE: the Revised Uniform Limited Liability Company Act (RULLCA) will take effect January 1, 2014.
 A discussion of relevant changes to voluntary member withdrawal can be found here: Withdrawal from a Limited Liability Company LLC Under the Revised Uniform Limited Liability Company Act (RULLCA)

 People sometimes want to leave an LLC and let their business partner take full ownership and control of operations.
 Maybe the business is not turning a profit, or worse, the owners continue to invest in the business to keep it going; or the once-enthusiastic business partners no longer get along; maybe the person leaving has simply lost interest.